brickbots/aball/docs/bg_structure.md

 ### Secure the Frame / Sensor

 Both the frame and the sensor mount on bolts inserted from the bottom.
-The length is not overly critical here, just as long as they are not soooo long that they rub on the ball.
-Use the nuts to secure everything togther.
+The length is not overly critical here, just make sure they are not soooo long that they rub on the ball.
+Use the nuts to secure everything together.
 The photo below shows the three bolts that hold the frame and the two bolts that hold the sensor.

 ![Bolt it together](../photos/build_guide/aball_build_guide_14.jpeg "Bolt it together")